Orchids are as easy as A - B - C!

 Confidence that you will be successful! orchids are easy to care for.

-Dendrobiums can stand a couple of days of 95-100 F temperature.
 It is important to remember that if the temperatures get high you should increase the humidity, water and air circulation around the plant.
-If these orchids are exposed to temperatures below 50F you may see some leaf drop.
+Warm, humid days are ideal for the growth of vandas.

 The quality of the water used is also of some importance.
-Orchids prefer rainwater; they really do not like water that has a lot of chemicals, such as chlorine, added to it.
+Orchids prefer rainwater; they really do not like water that has a lot of chemicals, such as chlorine or salt from water softeners.
 If your water is heavily treated, you might consider buying some distilled or purified water, although catching your own rainwater can be fun and will give you a great sense of satisfaction!

-Water your plant early in the day to prevent moisture from settling on the plant over night.
-This will lead to root rot, crown rot and other diseases.
+Water your plant early in the day and at the roots of the plant to prevent moisture from settling on the plant over night.
+This will lead to crown rot and other diseases.

-Phalaenopsis need 50% to 60% humidity.
+Vandas should have about 80% humidity.
 This element works in conjunction with the other care elements mentioned.
-If the temperature is hot and dry, you might need to place the orchids on a tray with gravel that has water on the bottom.
-Never let the pots sit in water as this will cause root rot.
 On days of high humidity make sure there is good air circulation around your plants.

-Orchids flower best and are at their healthiest when fertilized on a regular basis.
+Vandas flower best and are at their healthiest when fertilized on a regular basis especially during their active growing season.
 Use a well balanced formulation such as 10-10-10 or a ratio that is similar.
 These numbers correspond to the ratio of nitrogen (N), phosphorus (P) and potassium (K) in the fertilizer.
 These elements are responsible for vegetative growth, flower development and flower production, respectively.